-Although caring for a loved one can be very rewarding, it can also at times be exhausting and stressful.
+Although caring for a loved one can be very rewarding, it can also become exhausting and stressful.
 It is so important to look after your own mental and physical health.
-Our Age Space guide to care for the carer gives more information on looking after yourself.
+Our Age Space guide to caring for the carer gives more information on looking after yourself.

-Support groups are a great way of meeting others in similar situations who understand.
-Across Berkshire there is a wealth of carer support groups; there is sure to be one to suit your needs.
+Support groups are a great way of meeting others in similar situations to you, who understand your situation.
+Across Berkshire there is a wealth of carer support groups; so, there is sure to be one to suit your needs.

 Having time off from your caring duties is also important.
 This gives you time to take a break and relax, focusing on something else for a while.
-Please take a look at our guides to respite care in Berkshire and day care centres in Berkshire.
+Take a look at our guides to respite care in Berkshire and day care centres in Berkshire.

 This guide will outline the carers assessment process and support groups available.
 Contact details are provided so that you can get in touch for local support today.